papykabukanyi/Darkbot/README.md

 - Price tracking and comparison with StockX and GOAT
 - Human-like browsing behavior to avoid detection
+- IP rotation and proxy management to prevent bans
+- CAPTCHA detection and avoidance
 - MongoDB database for deal storage and analytics
 - Intelligent profit calculation and trend analysis
 - Email notifications for profitable deals